 - i.
 A clearly-defined purpose related to the University's mission of excellence in teaching, commitment to scholarship, and dedication to service. - ii.
 When applicable, a purpose that specifically relates to an emerging issue, trend, need, or problem. - iii.
-Clearly defined outcomes that measure demonstrated impact and will be articulated and addressed in annual and five-year reporting cycles.
-Annual and five-year reports are to be submitted in writing to the Vice President of the division in which the center or institute resides.
+Clearly-defined outcomes that measure demonstrated impact and will be articulated and addressed in annual and five-year reporting cycles.